Primary Battery Types

 Does your office or workplace generate a significant quantity of battery waste in a year?

-In Ontario, there are free programs available to help you manage this waste responsibly.
-Please visit our Industrial, Commercial & Institutional page or use the contact form below to get setup on a no cost, convenient program today!
+In Ontario, there are programs available to help you manage this waste responsibly.
+Please visit our Industrial, Commercial & Institutional page or use the contact form below to get setup with a convenient program today!

 Please use the form below to contact us today!